MonaSolutions/MonaServer/_sources/faq.txt

 You can add the script (seen above) in *www/main.lua* to make the `Cirrus Sample Application`_ work.

 ..
 Note:: The `Cirrus Sample Application`_ requires some python scripts to exchange user names, which can be achieved much easier with LUA code.
-Take a look at the *Meeting Sample* in `Samples <./samples.html>`_ page which does the same thing, but without other external dependencies.
+Take a look at the :doc:`Meeting sample <samples>` which does the same thing, but without other external dependencies.

 How to use the as3 Socket class with Mona?
 ****************************************************